-Figure 2: The distribution of floor values across the United States (quantile classification).
+Fig 2.
+The distribution of floor values across the United States (quantile classification).

 Table 1 provides results from the regression analysis related the floor values across transit systems with socio-economic and awareness indicators in each community.
 Four indicators are significant ( = 0.05).
 We did not include Hispanic population ratio or median income in the final model because of multicollinearity with the ratio of people with non-physical occupations.
-An F test shows the model is significant (p = 1.41e-10).
+An F test shows the model is significant (p < 0.001).
 The R-squared value is 0.38.
 A residuals assessment shows that the residuals are normally distributed and there are no lingering multicollinearity effects.